codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

     }
     ```

-3. In the **ngOnInit()** use a console.log to print the data `console.log(this.albumsArray);` and make sure it displays in the console of the browser.
+9. In the **ngOnInit()** use a console.log to print the data `console.log(this.albumsArray);` and make sure it displays in the console of the browser.

-4. You may notice that there are some purposeful issues with this array data.
+10. You may notice that there are some purposeful issues with this array data.
 The first item has id as a string value and the other as a number.
 Lets define an interface to do type checking against this data.

-    ```
+11. Open the integrated terminal.
+Create an interface for Album by using this Angular CLI command.
+Note that g is short for generate,and this will be created in a subfolder called albums.

+    ```bat
     ng g interface albums/album --type=model
     ```

-5. Notice the creation of the directory albums and the naming of the file **album.model.ts** the type flag was used to name the file with the type.
+12. Notice the creation of the directory albums and the naming of the file **album.model.ts** the type flag was used to name the file with the type.
 Look inside this file and notice it is rather bare bones but exports an interface.

-6. Complete the interface so that it looks like this:
+13. Complete the interface so that it looks like this:

     ```javascript
     export interface Album {